drivendataorg/repro-zipfile/README.md

-# reprozip
+# repro-zipfile

 **A replacement from Python's `zipfile.ZipFile` for creating reproducible/deterministic ZIP archives.**

 "Reproducible" or "deterministic" in this context means that the binary content of the ZIP archive is identical if you add files with identical binary content in the same order.

-## What does reprozip do differently?
+## What does repro-zipfile do differently?

-reprozip sets the modified timestamp of all files written to the archive to fixed value.
+repro-zipfile sets the modified timestamp of all files written to the archive to fixed value.
 By default, this value is 1980-01-01 0:00 UTC, which is the earliest timestamp that is supported by the ZIP format.

 ## Why care about reproducible ZIP archives?